Survey Conducted by Helper4U

 Only 29% of the Helpers made more than 15,000, and largely because they worked nearly 12 hours a day .
 About 50% of them worked in multiple homes.
 These were also largely the ones who were treated most respectfully, paid more, given leaves more leniently and given modern mops and brooms for their work.
 Point to note is that they mainly worked in homes for professional couples.
 Seems working women are more likely to treat their domestic help as “employees”.

 For most of these women, there was nearly no time for their family responsibilities or leisure.
 Most leaves are taken when there is someone sick in the house, or there is a ceremony.
 They can’t afford to take a leave for pleasure or “just resting”.
 Most women felt that they were not getting enough time to take care of their own kids because of tiring hours spent at work.

 Workplace being far from home was an issue with only about 14% of the workers.
-But on deeper probing, we found that this was only because they look for work only near their homes.
 Most women would rather compromise on salary, or work hours, rather than travel far.
 They make do with whatever they get.

 All Helpers were also aware that their work life would end at the age of 50 on an average .
 Then they would be dependent on their husband or children since there are no savings at all from their monthly earning.
 Due to this they strongly felt there should be some kind of pension scheme for them.